 A day ticket is your key to getting around in the Helsinki metropolitan area.
 The tickets available on single-charge cards allow you to travel easily and at low-cost for 1-7 days.

 Helsinki internal and regional day tickets are available from the HSL office, located at Central Railway Station and also from ticket machines: the pink single ticket machines sell one day tickets for adults, the blue full-range ticket machines sell 1-7 day tickets for adults and children.
-Drivers and conductors sell one day tickets for adults and children.

 You can also buy HSL tickets from convenience stores marked R-Kioski.